 - After you’ve made a fuss over your pooch, allow your dog to run off again and continue playing.
 This will teach that the fun doesn’t have to stop just because he or she obeys your command to come.

 “Come” Means a Chore is Next

 When it’s time for your dog’s bath, nail clipping, medicine, or veterinary appointment, do you call your dog over by using the “come” command?
 This certainly won’t make your dog eager to obey the next time you use the command!

-Instead of calling your dog to come, go over to your dog and clip the leash to his or her collar.
+Instead of calling this command, go over to your pet and clip the leash to his or her collar.
 Using the leash, guide your canine to the desired location.

 When you are home, you might call out your dog’s name when you want your pet to come.
 This could confuse your dog if you switch over to using the “come” command while the two of you are in public.

 Try to remember to use the “come” command when you are home.
 This consistency prevents confusion.